motion/orbit/notes/next.md

 goal for all of this: Friday:

 - filters
-  - colors for people / thing / location / integration / date
-  - one bar for integrations - can easily toggle many on/off
-  - one bar for type: people, attachment, document, task
-  - one bar for time: 2 days, 2 weeks, 2 months
   - one bar for people: shows people within current set and lets you filter
 - better search result UX
   - pass search term to a \*Resolver and the resolver returns items